 3 Mistakes To Avoid When Setting Up Payment Terms

 You are in business for yourself and could not be happier.
 No more bosses looking over your shoulder, no more dress codes, no more time cards.
 As you have found out, however, there are a whole new set of challenges that come with being your own boss.
-Instead of getting a paycheck deposited into your bank account every two weeks, you are in charge of collecting payment from your clients.
+Instead of getting a paycheck deposited into your bank account every two weeks, you are in charge of collecting payment from your clients, whether through regular invoicing or subscription-based sales.

 Sometimes you get that easy-to-work-with client who instantly agrees to your fee, never wants any revisions, and pays within hours of receiving your invoice.
 But more often you will find yourself chasing after late-payers, arguing with clients over what was expected of you, or reluctantly agreeing to a seemingly infinite number of revisions.
 Rest assured that you don’t have to stress yourself out each and every time you sign on a new client.
 You can avoid these frustrating situations simply by putting a little work into your paperwork up front.